As the waters recede, much work still to be done in Bosnia and Herzegovina

 But as towns like Doboj come to terms with the destruction caused by the flooding, UNDP is taking a lead role in the recovery.
 Doboj, along with more than 80 municipalities also suffering from the impact of the disaster, look to benefit from a flood response programme, coordinated by UNDP that aims to re-establish normal living conditions in the most affected communities.
 So far, UNDP has delivered US$ 1.1 million worth of assistance to recover industrial and small-scale farming, as well as US$ 1.2 million for debris cleaning and demining, including mine surveying and launch of the emergency employment programme.

-UNDP has already given work to more than 600 affected people to clean and repair damaged or destroyed communities, and remove debris, both in Doboj, and in other hard-hit municipalities, such as Bijeljina, Samac, Zepce, Maglaj, Odzak and Orasje.
+UNDP has already employed more than 600 affected people to clean and repair damaged or destroyed communities, and remove debris, both in Doboj, and in other hard-hit municipalities, such as Bijeljina, Samac, Zepce, Maglaj, Odzak and Orasje.
 Part of this process includes clearing mines and providing short-term support to farmers by delivering thousands of tonnes of animal feed, corn, seeds and fertilizers.
 UNDP is also providing generators to counter power cuts, hygiene kits, dehumidifiers, mud pumps, latrines and water purification units.
-In the critical areas of municipalities of Zepce, Bosanski Samac, Doboj and Maglaj, construction companies are focusing on restoring access roads.
+In the critical areas in the municipalities of Zepce, Bosanski Samac, Doboj and Maglaj, construction companies are focusing on restoring access roads.

 “Six hundred people were engaged in public works through the local authorities in cooperation with employment bureaus in the municipalities most affected by floods,” says Edis Arifagic, programme manager of the UNDP Response to Floods Programme.
 “Now the focus is on the next 60 days, where we will try to mitigate the effects of the floods and landslides and respond to the needs of the affected communities.”